Dates & Times

 Please ensure you have arrived and collected your tickets 15 minutes before the show starts in order to secure your seats.
 At the end of the show, you can decide what to pay, either by cash on the door or by card at the Box Office.

-The band have sold tens of thousands of concert tickets worldwide, as well as performing alongside some of the greatest artists in music history, appearing with U2, James Brown, Madonna, Al Green and Van Morrison to name but a few.
-The duo was recognised by their peers when they were presented with the Lifetime Achievement Award at the Scottish Music Awards.
+Hue and Cry have sold tens of thousands of concert tickets worldwide.
+As well as performing alongside some of the greatest artists in music history-appearing with U2,James Brown, Madonna, Al Green and Van Morrison to name but a few, the band have undertaken a multitude of their own headline tours and made numerous festival appearances.
+The band were recognised by their peers when they were presented with a Lifetime Achievement Award at the Scottish Music Awards.